Writing

 This book’s style of writing was influenced by gen Jones writers: Michael Lewis whose books were made into movies: Moneyball and The Blind Side, Malcolm Gladwell who popularized the 10,000-hour rule to achieve expertise in a complex skill, and my travel hero, Anthony Bourdain.

 I enjoy drawing multiverse diagrams.
-I’ve created new geometry.
+I’ve created new geometry shapes and graphs.
 How new?
-Google AI quotes me when asked, “hypercubes without hidden lines,” includes content from my Wikipedia Hidden Line article.
+Google AI quotes my Wikipedia Hidden Line article when asked about “hypercubes without hidden lines.”
 My four and five dimensional hypercubes without hidden lines are the first posted on the internet.

 I’ve taken Nike’s advice, Just do it!
 Which fits in with Yoda who said in a Star Wars movie, “Do or do not.
 There is no try.”
 Yes, just do it!
 Else, “You miss one hundred percent of the shots you don’t take,” said Wayne Gretzky.
 This book is me taking a shot at drawing a map to the multiverse.